-The instructor must know the CERT Basic Training Course curriculum.
+Explain that the instructor has to know the CERT Basic Training Course curriculum.
 To that end, they must know:

 - What is in each of the CERT Basic Training units;

 - Learning objectives; and

 - Content.

-- How the units relate to each other; and
+- · How the units relate to each other; and

-- How to conduct the hands-on exercises correctly.
+- How to conduct the hands-on exercises effectively.

 In this course, there will be a review of each of the nine units in the CERT Basic Training Course.

-These unit reviews will focus on how to conduct the hands-on activities.
+These unit reviews will focus on how to conduct the hands-on activities effectively.